 - an annual planning process and regular financial reporting, comparing results with plan and the previous year on a monthly and cumulative basis;

-- written reports from the Group Chief Executive and Group Finance Director submitted at each Board meeting;
+- written reports from the Chief Executive Officer and Chief Financial Officer submitted at each Board meeting;

 - reports and presentations to the Board on certain areas of specialist risk.
 These include treasury, insurance, tax and pensions.